MULTIFUNCTION OVEN MODES

-Multifunction ovens combine a number of cooking options, making them perfect for busy families.
-Whether you’re making a roast dinner, defrosting a cheesecake or striving for the perfect pizza base, a multifunction oven can do it all.
+Multifunction ovens combine several different cooking options, making them perfect for busy families.
+Whether you’re making a roast dinner, defrosting a leftover meal, or striving for the perfect pizza base, a multifunction oven can do it all.

-A fan oven option uses a heating element surrounding the fan, helping to circulate the heat evenly around the oven.
+A fan oven option uses a heating element surrounding the fan, to help circulate the heat evenly around the oven.
 This cooks the food quicker and is perfect for batch baking across multiple shelves, as it ensures they all reach the same temperature.
-Some manufacturers have their own variations of a fan setting, such as Neff CircoTherm and Zanussi ThermaFlow.
+Some manufacturers have their own variations of a fan setting, such as the NEFF CircoTherm and the Zanussi ThermaFlow.

-Baking fans can rejoice with an intensive bake mode found on brands like Belling and Miele.
+Baking fans will love an intensive bake mode found on brands like Belling and Miele.
 This function uses both the top and bottom heating elements to distribute the heat evenly in the oven.
 It also cuts out the need to blind bake your pastry – halving the overall cooking time.

-Rapid heat mode reaches the required temperature more quickly, cutting down the time you spend waiting around.
-Once it’s reached the desired temperature, you can switch the oven to whichever function you need.
+A Rapid heat mode will reach the required temperature more quickly, cutting down the time you have to spend waiting.
+Once it has reached the desired temperature, you can then switch the oven to whichever function you need.

 The lower/base heat with fan mode helps to cook open top dishes such as a tart or quiche from the bottom up.
 This style of cooking ensures the base is crisp but doesn’t overcook the filling.